cky008/react-movie-assignment-one/README.md

 ## Routing.

++ /movies/toprated - displays all movies in rating ranks.
 + /person - displays all popular people.
 + /person/:id - displays specific person's info.
 + /register - for user sign up.
 + /login - for user log in/sign in.
 + /reset - for user reset their password.

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]